• Skip to primary navigation

 Instructions

-• Add the chicken pieces, onions, jalapeño slices and garlic to broth.
+• Add the seasoned chicken pieces, onions, jalapeño slices, and garlic to the pot.
+Season with salt and pepper to taste.
+Let it cook for 25 minutes.

-• Serve caldo de pollo in bowls by itself or with a side of white rice, corn tortillas or crusty bread.
-Sprinkle with freshly squeezed lime juice and top with a little more chopped cilantro over soup.
+• Serve soup alone or accompany with a side of white rice, warm corn tortillas, or crusty bread.
+Finish each bowl with a squeeze of fresh lime juice and a little fresh cilantro.

 Notes